frannieziesemer/activ-mates-app/README.md

 - install flask
 `pip3 install flask`

+To run project on local host
+`$ python3 run.py`
+- when the virtual environment is active

 - document code using pydocs
     - create docstrings with
     `""" instert description here """`